sunfishcode/rfcs/text/0000-io-safety.md

 Rust also has high-level datatypes such as [`File`] and [`TcpStream`] which are wrappers around these low-level OS resource handles, providing high-level interfaces on top of OS APIs.
-These high-level datatypes implement the traits [`FromRawFd`] on Unix-like platforms, and [`FromRawHandle`] and [`FromRawSocket`] on Windows, which provide functions which wrap a low-level value to produce a high-level value.
+These high-level datatypes also implement the traits [`FromRawFd`] on Unix-like platforms, and [`FromRawHandle`] and [`FromRawSocket`] on Windows, which provide functions which wrap a low-level value to produce a high-level value.